Exact quasi-periodic solutions to the sine(sinh)-Gordon equations: The method for computation and analysis: Preliminaries

 Characteristics corresponding to $2g+1$ branch points serve as a basis for constructing all $2^{2g}$ half-period characteristics.
 Below, a partition is referred to by the part of less cardinality, denoted by $\I$.
 Let

 and $[K]$ equals the sum of $g$ odd characteristics of branch points.
 In the basis of canonical cycles introduced by fig.~\ref{cyclesOddCC} we have

-Let $\I_\mFr\cup \J_\mFr$ be a partition introduced above, then $[\I_\mFr]=[\J_\mFr]$.
-Characteristics $[\I_\mFr]$ of even $\mFr$ are even, and of odd $\mFr$ are odd.
+Let $\I_\mFr\cup \J_\mFr$ be a partition introduced above; then $[\I_\mFr]=[\J_\mFr]$.
+Characteristics $[\I_\mFr]$ are even when $\mFr$ is even and odd when $\mFr$ is odd.
 According to the Riemann vanishing theorem, $\theta(v+\mathcal{A} (\I_\mFr)+K; \tau)$ vanishes to order $\mFr$ at $v\,{=}\,0$.
-Number $\mFr$ is called \emph{multiplicity}.
-Characteristics of multiplicity $0$ are called \emph{non-singular even characteristics}.
-Characteristics of multiplicity $1$ are called \emph{non-singular odd}.
+The integer $\mFr$ is called the \emph{multiplicity}.
+Characteristics of multiplicity $0$ are called \emph{non-singular even characteristics}, while those of multiplicity $1$ are called \emph{non-singular odd characteristics}.
 All other characteristics are called \emph{singular}.